GingerNinja23/ipop-documentation/Running-SocialVPN-on-Windows-7.md

+_Disclaimer: currently the Windows port should be consider a demonstration - it tunnels IP, but lacks a key feature (DTLS encryption support) and it is not as stable as the Linux port which is our primary target.
+If you are a Windows expert who would like to help with hardening this version, please contact us!_

 This has been tested on Windows 7 (32bit and 64bit).
 The libjingle library currently uses SChannel for Windows which does not have DTLS support meaning the connection to the XMPP server is encrypted but